 Blues doesn’t quite give you that compulsive foot tap.
 It just seems to make me want to close my eyes and pursue a rhythmic sway.
 The content is also slightly different.
 It’s about life and feeling.

 My favorite Blues tracks on this album include “Meet Me in Chicago,” “Evil Twin (With Steven Tyler, Joe Perry, and Brad Whitford),” “All That Makes Me Happy is the Blues,” and Guys autobiographical “My Mama Loved Me” and “I Came Up Hard.”

 Considering newer waves of music, there really isn’t true rhythm and blues anymore.
 Many of the artists that once made this genre have passed away or have simply retired.
-The idea that what they built is not being honored is a disgrace.
-They would never dream of shaking their laffy taffy, being a Flintstone and making your bed rock, or spinning their heads right round.
+The idea that what they built is not being honored.
+They would never dream of shaking their Laffy Taffy, being a Flintstone and making your bedrock, or spinning their heads right round.